romelperez/react-app-example/docs/architecture/README.md

 - Accessibility
   - All public facing content should be SEO friendly
   - All public facing content should be crawlable at page load
-  - Available in languages: English (default) and Spanish
+  - Available in languages: English
 - Performance
   - Public pages should weight less than 3MB on initial load
   - Public pages should load first content in less than 2 seconds through _Regular 4G_ connection, applications can take longer